OutSystems/OutSystems.SetupTools/docs/Install-OSServiceStudio.md

 ## DESCRIPTION
-This will installs or updates the development environment.
-If the development environment is already installed it will check if version to be installed is higher than the current one.
+This will installs or updates the development environment. if the development environment is already installed it will check if version to be installed is higher than the current one.
-If the development environment is already installed with an higher version it will throw an exception.

 ## EXAMPLES